Substance Abuse Resources in Dover Drug Rehab, Alcohol Rehab & Detox

 Dover Outpatient Treatment Programs

 People who don’t want to stop progress on their careers or degrees often choose to enroll in an outpatient drug rehab center in Dover, NH.
 The hours required for the program are often not as intense as those required for the residential or partial hospitalization plans.
 Parents and pet owners who wish to be involved in the care of their dependents also often choose this type of recovery plan.
 If you’ve completed a residential rehab program recently or in the past, you may wish to enroll in an outpatient plan to sustain your progress and stay on track.

 Drug rehab centers in Dover vary from facility to facility.
 Depending on the complexities of your substance misuse problems and your resources, you’ll be guided into the program that fits best with your responsibilities and coverage.
-Call The Recovery Village today and ask to speak to an intake counselor.
-You’ll learn more about the types of rehab options available in Dover, the state and the country.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.